 Our mission is to work toward equitable and accountable education systems, institutions, and leadership to ensure student success.
 We are committed to centering the Latinx student experience to shape, unite, and guide systemic change.

 Dedicated to equity for Latinx students

 President, MTR Consulting Services, senior strategic advisor and experienced, innovative, visionary leader.
 Sought out for her ability to provide inclusive leadership, vision and support to institutions and individuals.
 Marta has worked in government, education, human services and philanthropy.
-One of the first three elected Latino public officials in the state of Massachusetts becoming the first Latina elected in the city of Chelsea, MA, serving nine years on the School Committee and on City Council.
-Marta has received numerous leadership and political awards in recognition for her life’s work as a pioneer elected official, advocate, activist, community leader, senior executive and mentor.
+One of the first three elected Latino public officials in the state of Massachusetts, Marta become the first Latina elected in the city of Chelsea, MA, serving nine years on the School Committee and on City Council.
+Marta has received numerous leadership and political awards in recognition for her life’s work as a pioneer, elected official, advocate, activist, community leader, senior executive and mentor.